Bayes linear kinematics in a dynamic Bayesian survival model: Application: Leukemia survival rates

 \subsection{Results}

+For the reasons given in Section \ref{guide}, we shall use the log-mode method here for all calculations.

 Having updated the four parameters of interest using the data we can plot the effects of the covariates over time.
-All calculations use the log-mode method for expectations and variances.
 The posterior means for the effects of age and sex are shown by circles in Figure \ref{Bayes}.
 The posterior parameter means for interval $ j $ are plotted at $ \tau^{*}_{j} = -\nu \log\{1-\kappa(j-0.5)\} $ but would remain constant within that interval.
 The horizontal scale is proportional to $ 1- \exp(-t/\nu)$.
 Also plotted are $\pm2$ standard deviation intervals.

-The effects of the two covariates are marked.
-There is also a strong suggestion of a temporal component to the effect of each covariate.
-The posterior means for both age and sex are positive in all intervals, except for the initial value for sex, indicating that increased age and being male both increase the hazard associated with death from acute myeloid leukemia.
+The effect of age is marked.
+There is also a strong suggestion of a temporal component to the effect of age.
+The posterior means for the coefficients of age are positive in all intervals, as are most of those for sex, indicating that increased age and being male both increase the hazard associated with death from acute myeloid leukemia.

-The age effect is strongest initially and appears to decrease over time.
-Only one of the $\pm2$ standard deviation intervals includes zero, however, so even in later intervals where the effect of age is not as strong, there is still an effect.
+The age effect is strongest initially and appears to decrease over time then finally increase again.
+Only one of the $\pm2$ standard deviation intervals includes zero, however, so even in intervals where the effect of age is not as strong, there is still an effect.
 In contrast, the effect associated with sex appears to increase over time.
-The effect of this covariate is less clear, however, as all but one of the $\pm2$ standard deviation intervals contain zero.
+The effect of this covariate is less clear, however, as all but two of the $\pm2$ standard deviation intervals contain zero.

 The posterior means for the effects of all covariates in all intervals are given in Table \ref{postleuk}.
 Posterior standard deviations are given in brackets.